scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 translates implicitly strongly typed Python program into C++, without any call to the Python C API.

-The alternate approach consists in writing a Just In Time(JIT) compiler, embeded into the interpreter, to dynamically turn the computation intensive parts into native code.
+The alternate approach consists in writing a Just In Time(JIT) compiler, embedded into the interpreter, to dynamically turn the computation intensive parts into native code.
 The `numexpr` module [numexpr]_ does so for Numpy expressions by JIT-compiling them from a string representation to native code.
 Numba [numba]_